DataDog/documentation/content/en/agent/proxy.md

 ## HAProxy

 [HAProxy][1] is a free, fast, and reliable solution offering proxying for TCP and HTTP applications.
-While HAProxy is usually used as a load balancer to distribute incoming requests to pools servers, you can also use it to proxy Agent traffic to Datadog from hosts that have no outside connectivity :
+While HAProxy is usually used as a load balancer to distribute incoming requests to pools servers, you can also use it to proxy Agent traffic to Datadog from hosts that have no outside connectivity:

 `agent -> haproxy -> Datadog`

 This is the best option if you do not have a web proxy readily available in your network, and you wish to proxy a large number of Agents.
-In some cases, a single HAProxy instance is sufficient to handle local Agent traffic in your network as each proxy can accommodate upwards connections of 1000 Agents. **Note**: This figure is a conservative estimate based on the performance of m3.xl instances specifically.
-Numerous network-related variables can influence load on proxies.
-As always, deploy under a watchful eye.
+In some cases, a single HAProxy instance is sufficient to handle local Agent traffic in your network as each proxy can accommodate upwards connections of 1000 Agents. **Note**: This figure is a conservative estimate based on the performance of `m3.xl` instances specifically.
+Numerous network-related and host-related variables can influence throughput of HAProxy so you should keep an eye on your proxy deployment both before and after being put into service.
 See the [HAProxy documentation][2] for additional information.

-The communication between HAProxy and Datadog will always be encrypted and it is recommended to encrypt the communication between the Agent host and the HAProxy host if they are not part of the same local network.
+The communication between HAProxy and Datadog will always be encrypted by TLS.
+The communication between the Agent host and the HAProxy host is not encrypted by default as the proxy and the Agent are assumed to be on the same host.
+However, it is recommended that you secure this communication with TLS encryption if they are not located on the same isolated local network.
-In order to encrypt data between the Agent and HAProxy, you will need to create a Subject Alternative Name (SAN) certificate for the HAProxy host.
-This certificate should contain both the public certificate and private key.
+In order to encrypt data between the Agent and HAProxy, you need to create a x509 certificate with the Subject Alternative Name (SAN) extension for the HAProxy host.
+This certificate bundle (*.pem) should contain both the public certificate and private key.
 See this [HAProxy blog post][3] for more information.

 ### Proxy forwarding with HAProxy

 #### HAProxy configuration

 HAProxy should be installed on a host that has connectivity to Datadog.
-Use one of the following configuration files if you do not already have it configured.
+You can use one of the following configuration files if you do not already have it configured.

-**Note**: It is recommended to use the `HTTPS` configuration file if the Agent and HAProxy are not part of the same local network.
+**Note**: It is recommended to use the `HTTPS` configuration file if the Agent and HAProxy are not part of the same isolated local network.

 {{< tabs >}}
 {{% tab "HTTP" %}}